-Notice how in the example above the ordinary methods Hide() and Run() have a body, while the abstract method CatchPrey() does not.
-Notice that the methods are declared as protected.
+Note how in the example above, the ordinary methods Hide() and Run() have a body, while the abstract method CatchPrey() does not.
+Note also that the methods are declared as protected.

 Here is how the implementation of the above abstraction looks like: